awcoetzer/we-are-the-champions/README.md

 - Scrimba Bootcamp
   - <a href="https://scrimba.com/bootcamp " target="_blank" alt="link to scrimba bootcamp">scrimba.com/bootcamp</a>
-- Images used within the project, credit goes to catalyststuff
+- Images used within come from the course project.
-  - <a href="https://www.freepik.com/free-vector/boy-playing-basketball-cartoon-people-sport-icon-concept-isolated-flat-cartoon-style_10920751.htm#query=basketball&position=0&from_view=author" target="_blank" alt="Link to catalyststuff profile on Freepik">Images by catalyststuff on Freepik</a>
 - Removing image background
   - <a href="https://removal.ai/upload/" target="_blank" alt="A link to a site named removal.ai, which helps to remove image backgrounds, great for small projects like this">removal.ai</a>
 - Image resizing for better optimization